USEPA/DelawareRiverDO/data/README.md

 | din | dissolved inorganic nitrogen = NH34 + NO23 (mg-N/L) |

 ## 7.10 Minimally Attaining Scenarios.Rdata
+This file includes an estimated daily oxygen climatology for the _Juvenile Development_ season that would occur if the EPA's 10th percentile criterion was minimally attained along with estimates of the minimum daily mortality rates corresponding to the estimated DO levels at the median water temperature climatology.

 | Variable | Description |
 | :--- | :--- |
 | Site | Location, Chester or Penn's Landing  |